In the 1800s, many people lived in slum housing. These were often old, run-down buildings that were in bad condition.

 Poverty Tourism – “Slumming”

 In the 1870’s and 1880’s, some wealthy Victorians would go undercover and began to “Slum it”.
 They would visit the slums after dark and even pay to stay in doss houses for fun.
-Many gentlemen would tell tales to their wealthy friends about the unsavory people they met and their brushes with violence or death.
+Many gentlemen would tell tales to their wealthy friends about the unsavoury people they met and their brushes with violence or death.
 Slumming became a popular tourism business.